pytorch/serve/model-archiver/README.md

                         name in the path specified by --export-path will overwritten
   -v, --version         Model's version.
-  -requirements-file    Path to requirements.txt file containing a list of model specific python
+  -r, -requirements-file
-                        packages to be installed by TorchServe for seamless model serving.
+                        Path to requirements.txt file containing a list of model specific python packages to be installed by TorchServe for seamless model serving.
 ```